jdhughes-usgs/GW3099-2024/README.md

 ## Software

-Software installation instruction are provided in [SOFTWARE.md](./SOFTWARE.md).
+We will be using python during the class to build model datasets, run models, and post-process model results.
+The software has been installed on the USGS Hovenweep Supercomputer but it would be good to install the software The python on your laptop before the class.
+Software installation instructions for local installations are provided in [SOFTWARE.md](./SOFTWARE.md).
 Contact jdhughes@usgs.gov if you have any problems installing the class software.

 ## Agenda